Chair’s Introduction

 The Group is supportive of, and recognises the importance of diversity, including gender, ethnicity, nationality, skills and experience and professional, educational and socio-economic background.
 This is evident from the diverse, inclusive and breadth and depth of skills and experience within the team at The Craneware Group.
 While not in favour of setting specific targets, in the event that a Board position is required to be filled, during succession planning, the Board aims to ensure that the search process is sufficiently inclusive to encourage applications from diverse candidates with relevant skills, experience and knowledge, and that the selection process is fair and transparent.

-Following the appointment of Anne McCune to the Board on 16 November 2022, the Board comprises 33% female and 67% male directors.
+The Board comprised 33% female and 67% male directors throughout the year ended 30 June 2024.
 The Senior Independent Director (one of the four senior Board positions) is female.
-At the end of the financial year, across The Craneware Group, our team comprised 47% female and 53% male employees.
-At Operations Board plus vice president level, the composition is approximately 34% female and 66% male.
+At the end of the financial year, across The Craneware Group, our team comprised 47% female and 53% male employees (at 30 June 2023: 47% female and 53% male employees).
+At Operations Board plus vice president level, the composition is approximately 39% female and 61% male (at 30 June 2023: 34% female and 66% male employees).
+Further information regarding Diversity, Equity and Inclusion is contained within the ESG Statement on pages 46 and 47 of our 2024 Annual Report.

 Commitment